bitnami/charts/bitnami/prometheus-operator/README.md

 The secret name which you create **must** be created using the format: `{prometheus-operator.prometheus.fullname}-scrape-config`.
 The file which the secret contains **must** be named: `additional-scrape-configs.yaml`.

-For example, if you deploy the chart with the name: `prometheus-operator`, the name of the secret should be: `prometheus-operator-prometheus-scrape-config`.
+For example, if you deploy the chart with the name: `prometheus-operator`, the name of the secret will be: `prometheus-operator-prometheus-scrape-config`.

 For more information, see [CoreOS Prometheus Operator - Additional scrape configuration documentation](https://github.com/coreos/prometheus-operator/blob/master/Documentation/additional-scrape-config.md#additional-scrape-configuration).